agr1997/abae-pytorch/README.md

 # ASPECT BASED SENTIMENT ANALYSIS using an unsupervised ABAE model pipelined with NLTK's VADER model.
-Refer to final_report.pdf for details on the project.
+Refer to 696 report pdf for details on the project.

 # ABAE-PyTorch